Chief Algorithmic Analytics Officer, Sumitovant

 Near term, it is the impact of the drugs in our pipeline that are on the cusp of commercialization.
-Because I was a part of the due diligence for many of the drugs in the pipeline, I have I high degree of confidence that these drugs meet the unmet need of patients and are broadly beneficial to society.
+Because I was a part of the due diligence for many of the drugs in the pipeline, I have a high degree of confidence that these drugs address the unmet need of patients and are broadly beneficial to society.

 How will your role – and roles similar to yours – change along the way?

 There are not a lot of roles like mine, so the first change is that a role like mine will become more common.

 I have built three teams that reflect what I believe to be the three technology and data areas that will have a large impact in the intermediate to longer term on drug development.
 The first of these is the electronic capture of medical records and transaction data in pharma.
 This data is incredibly useful across almost all areas of pharma, from driving efficiency in clinical trial enrollment, to enabling “synthetic” control arms that can reduce the cost of clinical trials, to detailed stratification of indications for potential drugs, to identification of the doctors who will be most impactful at delivering those innovative drugs to patients.
 The maturity of the use of this kind of data in these areas is still in its infancy.
 The second area is a bit more complex to describe, but there is structured data dispersed through publicly available and subscription sources that enable a still incomplete, but substantially improving qualitative understanding of the landscape of unmet need in a therapeutic area.
 Just as an example: Regulatory changes have vastly increased the availability of structured clinical trial results in clinical trial registries.
 This is hugely valuable in understanding the efficacy landscape of an indication, but only if you invest the time to bring that data to clinical decision makers’ fingertips.